williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a new binding option called "views.map.enabled", which states if the map view is enabled (defaults to true).
 - Added a new binding option called "views.statistics.showRangeNamesInToolTips", which states if the range names should be shown in the tooltips (if available, defaults to true).
 - Added a new binding option called "views.chart.addMonthSpacing", which states if spacing and a divider line should be added between each month (defaults to false).
+- Added a new binding option called "colorRanges.daysCssClassName", which states a CSS class name to use for items in the "Days" view (overrides the "cssClassName" property).
+- Added a new binding option called "colorRanges.monthsCssClassName", which states a CSS class name to use for items in the "Months" view (overrides the "cssClassName" property).
 - The "view.map" binding options "showDayDateNumbers" and "showDayCounts" can now be used at the same time.
 - The "view.chart" binding options "showLineDateNumbers" and "showLineCounts" can now be used at the same time.